 If treatment fails

 Recovery from an islet cell tumor is not always possible.
-If treatment is not successful, the disease may be called advanced or terminal disease.
+If the tumor cannot be cured or controlled, the disease may be called advanced or terminal.